Janitorial Authority

 These resources are not marketing supplements.
 Each addresses a defined operational question that facilities professionals encounter during procurement, contract management, or compliance review.

-Each listing in the cleaning services listings index follows a standardized format.
-Understanding the field definitions prevents misreading what a listing does — and does not — represent.
+Each provider in the cleaning services providers index follows a standardized format.
+Understanding the field definitions prevents misreading what a provider does — and does not — represent.

 Service category tags reflect the primary facility types a provider serves.
 A company tagged under medical facility janitorial services has indicated coverage of clinical environments and has been classified under that category based on disclosed service descriptions — not independent performance audits.
 A tag is a classification, not an endorsement.

 Geographic coverage is expressed as either national, regional (multi-state), or single-state.
 National coverage designations apply to companies with documented operational presence across 20 or more states.
 Regional designations apply to 2–19 states.
-Single-state providers are listed with the applicable state name.
+Single-state providers participate with the applicable state name.

 Pricing fields are absent by design.
-Janitorial pricing varies by square footage, frequency, facility type, and local labor markets — figures that belong in a janitorial service pricing guide, not in a static directory field.
-Listings link to individual provider contact pathways instead.
+Janitorial pricing varies by square footage, frequency, facility type, and local labor markets — figures that belong in a janitorial service pricing guide, not in a static provider network field.
+Providers link to individual provider contact pathways instead.

-One structural contrast matters here: listings for national franchise networks and listings for independent regional companies carry different interpretive weight.
-A janitorial franchise vs independent companies breakdown explains why franchise listings represent a parent brand's standards, while an independent company listing reflects only that specific entity's disclosed characteristics.
+One structural contrast matters here: providers for national franchise networks and providers for independent regional companies carry different interpretive weight.
+A janitorial franchise vs independent companies breakdown explains why franchise providers represent a parent brand's standards, while an independent company provider reflects only that specific entity's disclosed characteristics.

-The directory's function is referential, not transactional.
+The provider network's function is referential, not transactional.
 It does not process service bookings, collect payments, or mediate contracts.
 Its purpose is to reduce search friction for facilities professionals who need to identify qualified cleaning service providers within a defined facility type, geography, or service specialty.

 The US commercial cleaning industry generates over $90 billion in annual revenue (IBISWorld, Commercial Cleaning Services industry report), with more than 875,000 active businesses operating nationally, the overwhelming majority of which are small and micro-enterprises with fewer than 10 employees.
 Navigating that market without structured reference points produces procurement inefficiencies: scope mismatches, insurance gaps, or service-level disputes that escalate into the dispute process outlined in janitorial service complaints and dispute resolution.